kaledinandrew/ElectricityCalculator/README.md

 # ElectricityCalculator
 The application that helps to remember the electricity consumption.
-Made in Russian for Russians.
+Made in Russian for Russian users.

 To try this app download setup.apk and install it on your device.